bitelxux/anagrams/anagrams.rst

 developer's head to a couple of them with important improvements.

-Well see that the first approach, which implements the trivial solution, has am awful performance, while the second and third one performs thousands of times better with a cost of some extra memory use.
+Well see that the first approach, which implements the trivial solution, has an awful performance, while the second performs thousands of times better.

 Solution 1: Brute force
 .......................